netsurf-browser/netsurf/docs/implementing-new-frontend.md

 Rather than attempt to describe every aspect of an implementation we will rather work from an actual minimal example for the FLTK toolkit.

-This is availble as a single commit (`git show 28ecbf82ed3024f51be4c87928fd91bacfc15cbc`) in the NetSurf source repository.
+This is available as a single commit (`git show 28ecbf82ed3024f51be4c87928fd91bacfc15cbc`) in the NetSurf source repository.
 Alternatively it can be [viewed in a web browser](https://git.netsurf-browser.org/netsurf.git/commit/?h=vince/fltk&id=28ecbf82ed3024f51be4c87928fd91bacfc15cbc).

 This represents the absolute minimum implementation to get a browser window on screen (and be able to click visible links).
 It is